hsm207/fair-recsys/README.md

 The main results are in the [notebooks](./notebooks) folder.
 Execute them sequentially.
 The files ending with `.py` instead of `.ipynb` means that those are Databricks notebooks.

+The code that implements the reranking function is in the [preference_reranker.py](./src/preference_reranker.py) file.

 # Contributing
 Feel free to raise an Issue if you have any questions, feedback or comments.